quyatong/CssSpriter/README.md

 Css Sprite Tool

-It is a can parse CSS file, generate Sprite map and a new CSS file tool.
+It is a tool what can analyze CSS file and generate sprite map.

 ###Command Line